 Though Thanos finds out about Hunger’s machinations, he fails in stopping Galactus.
 After the Hunger enters this reality, Thanos brings in the big guns!
 Powerfully, the mad Titan teleports old Rigel-3 into Rigel-18’s orbit.
 On a collision course, both planets slam onto each other in a cosmic conflagration.
 In between, Galactus and Hunger are caught in the collision.
 Incredibly, Galactus survives.

 Previously, Hunger had severely weakened Galactus who was in a hungry state.
 If we estimate Galactus’ durability feat, we can make a comparison.
 In fact, if we collide two planets the size of Earth at orbital velocity, the work done is at least Stellar-Level in Energy Projection.
 Indeed, a hungry Galactus is at least Stellar-Level in Durability.

 DURABILITY FEAT: STELLAR

-INTERESTED IN HULK?
-CLICK ON Fantastic Four Epic Collection: The Coming Of Galactus (Fantastic Four (1961-1996)) BELOW TO BUY THE KINDLE & COMIXOLOGY COMIC ON AMAZON.
+A FAN OF HULK?
+CLICK ON Fantastic Four Epic Collection: The Coming of Galactus (Epic Collection: Fantastic Four) BELOW TO BUY THE PAPERBACK COMIC ON AMAZON.

 In The Last Galactus Story: Chapter Seven (1985), Galactus investigates the disappearance of stars in the universe.
 Interestingly, he traces it to the Milky Way galaxy.
 Then, a sated Galactus enters the core of the galaxy.
 Powerfully, Galactus survives the gravitational force at the core of the Milky Way galaxy without any trouble.
 Definitely, a feat requiring a Galaxy to Universal-Level durability.